CryoLithe: Rapid Cryo-ET Reconstruction via Transform-Localized Deep Learning: Results

 \subsection{Facilitating template matching}

 In contrast to single-particle cryo-EM, where proteins are isolated, cryo-ET allows the observation of proteins in their native cellular environment, offering a view that is closer to biological reality.
-While this complexity can be challenging—especially in crowded environments, as discussed earlier—it also presents an opportunity to learn more about biological systems in situ.
+While this complexity can be challenging—especially in crowded environments, as discussed earlier—it also presents an opportunity to learn more about biological systems \textit{in situ}.
 When the same protein complex appears multiple times within a tomogram, averaging techniques similar to those used in single-particle cryo-EM can be applied.
 This process, known as subtomogram averaging (STA), relies on accurately identifying the position and orientation of each instance of the macromolecule.
 The most reliable approach for this is template matching.
-Templates can be obtained in several ways: from databases such as the PDB, EMDB of AlphaFoldDB, from other imaging techniques like single-particle cryo-EM (which can be expensive and impractical), from subtomogram averaging attempts (for example based on manual or semi-automated picking), or directly from the tomogram itself.
-The latter method requires a high-quality tomographic reconstruction, especially as it suffers from the missing wedge problem.
+Templates can be obtained in several ways: from databases such as the EMDB for experimental maps and the PDB (experimental) or AlphaFoldDB (predicted) for atomic models, from other imaging techniques like single-particle cryo-EM (which can be expensive and impractical to generate if a high-resolution structure is not the primary goal of the study), from subtomogram averaging attempts (for example based on manual or semi-automated picking), or directly from the tomogram itself.
+The latter method requires a high-quality tomographic reconstruction, which is hampered in practice especially by the missing wedge problem.

-To quantitatively evaluate the quality of the reconstructed tomograms in the context of STA, we follow the procedure introduced by Chaillet \text{et. al.} \cite{chaillet2023extensive}, which measures how well a known protein structure correlates with its in-situ reconstruction, see Figure \ref{fig:template-match}.
-Using this approach, we demonstrate that human 80S ribosomes from the template matching tutorial dataset \cite{TLGJCM_2023} are more accurately recovered with \method{} than with FBP reconstructions.
-Ribosome proteins exhibit higher correlation with the clean reference structure from the PDB when the tomogram is reconstructed using \method{} or FBP+Cryo-CARE+IsoNet.
+To quantitatively evaluate the quality of the reconstructed tomograms in the context of STA, we follow the procedure introduced by Chaillet \text{et. al.} \cite{chaillet2023extensive}, which measures how well a known protein structure correlates with its counterparts in a tomographic reconstruction, see Fig.~\ref{fig:template-match}.
+Using this approach, we demonstrate that the human 80S ribosomes from the template matching tutorial dataset \cite{TLGJCM_2023} are more accurately recovered from \method{} than from standard FBP reconstructions.
+Ribosomes exhibit higher correlation with the clean reference structure from the PDB when the tomogram is reconstructed using \method{} or FBP+\icecream{}.
+Notice that FBP+Cryo-CARE+IsoNet performs similarly or worse than the proposed method.

 \ps{0.25}